Friday of the Eighteenth Week in Ordinary Time

 Petition: Father, give me the courage to take up my cross and follow in the footsteps of your Son.

-- Friends of the Cross: There are many Christians that are willing to be friends with Jesus in good times.
-However, there are very few Christians that are true friends of Jesus, who embrace the cross at all times, even in the bad.
+- Friends of the Cross: There are many Christians who are willing to be friends with Jesus in good times.
+However, there are very few Christians who are true friends of Jesus, who embrace the cross at all times, even in the bad.
 Of course, it is never easy to be a friend of the cross, but who wants to be a fair-weather fan of Jesus and his Gospel?
 Our Christian lives are a constant battle.
 We should never forget that.
 We all are tempted to escape from the reality of our situation from time to time.
 Nevertheless, whoever perseveres until the end will be saved and have a fruitful life.
 We can’t expect to have a glorious eternity full of celebration and joy if we don’t shed some blood, sweat and tears here on earth for the sake of Christ and the good of our brothers and sisters.

 - Money Can’t Buy You Love: “What profit would there be for one to gain the whole world and forfeit his life?
 Or what can one give in exchange for his life?”
 In other words, Jesus is saying that it doesn’t matter how much money you make, or what kind of car you drive, or what kind of clothes you wear, or what kind of degree you have.
 You might spend your whole life trying to earn millions of dollars and amass all sorts of luxuries and securities, but you will have done all this in vain.
 You will have missed out on the true meaning of life and the true treasure of love.
 Don’t make the mistake of constantly trying to make life easier and more comfortable for yourself.
 You will only end up being hopelessly miserable and extremely lonely.